 This winter, I went to a mountain creek to shoot patterns in the ice and found a partially submerged bouquet of flowers.
 Intrigued, I went back over the course of several days to see how they changed.
 I don't know who put them there or why.
 Was it a bride who tossed her bouquet into the creek?
 An upset lover who cast aside flowers given as a peace offering?
 Mourners who placed them there after scattering ashes?

 DAY 1: The discovery

 DAY 2: The flowers haven't changed much but are now in the sun.

 The following photos document the changes over the next few days.
 (I don't consider them artistic images.)

 DAY 3: After a cold night, the ice has thickened, encasing the flowers.

 DAY 4: Warmer weather has melted the top layer of the ice.
-The flowers are closer to the surface and some petals are visible through holes in the ice.
+The flowers are closer to the surface and some petals are visible through the holes.